awsdocs/aws-opsworks-user-guide/doc_source/opsworks-security-users.md

 The following is a typical model for managing user permissions\.
 In each case, the reader \(you\) is assumed to be an administrative user\.

-1. Use the [IAM console](https://console.aws.amazon.com/iam) to attach AWSOpsWorksFullAccess policies to one or more administrative users\.
+1. Use the [IAM console](https://console.aws.amazon.com/iam) to attach AWSOpsWorks\_FullAccess policies to one or more administrative users\.

 1. Create an IAM user for each nonadministrative user with a policy that grants no AWS OpsWorks Stacks permissions\.